Margaret of Scotland, Countess of Kent: Marriage

 She survived her husband by sixteen years and died on 25 November 1259.
-She was buried at the Church of the Black Friars of London.
+She was buried at the Church of the Blackfriars of London.

-From her birth to her death Margaret was arguably either first or second heir to the throne of the Kingdom of Scotland as one of the few living, legitimate descendants of William I. However, cognatic primogeniture was not yet the norm in Scotland and more distant relatives could well claim the throne, as they in fact did in the Succession Crisis of 1290 to 1292.
+From her birth to her death, Margaret was arguably either the first or second heir to the throne of the Kingdom of Scotland as one of the few living, legitimate descendants of William I. However, cognatic primogeniture was not yet the norm in Scotland and more distant relatives could well claim the throne, as they in fact did in the succession crisis of 1290 to 1292.